Heatblur-Simulations/f-14-manual/src/systems/nav_com/ins.md

 11. If readouts are unsatisfactory, deselect RDR FIX and repeat steps 4 through 12.
 12. FIX ENABLE button - Depress.

-> **Note:** To clear the previous hooked DDD cursor position, go to half action and then release
+> 💡 To clear the previous hooked DDD cursor position, go to half action and then release
 > prior to initiating full action for the new position hook.

 ## TACAN Update